wp-plugins/wp-video-posts/readme.txt

     sudo /etc/init.d/httpd restart

 Q: I have ffmpeg on the server but encoding of the video doesn't work for me
-A: Check what version of ffmpeg is installed.
+A: 1.
+Check what version of ffmpeg is installed.
 We usually recommend FFmpeg version 0.6.5 (currently, the latest stable) with the following configuration:

 configuration: --prefix=/usr --enable-gpl --enable-libopencore-amrnb --enable-libopencore-amrwb --enable-libx264 --enable-version3 --enable-libfaac
 --enable-nonfree

-To check the codecs supported, type the following on the command line:
+2. Check the codecs that are supported with your installation:

 ffmpeg -codecs | less

-Make sure libfaac and libx264 are among the codecs available for you.
+3. Make sure libfaac (or libfdk_aac) and libx264 are among the codecs available for you.

+As of now Debian ffmpeg repository distribution DOES NOT include libx264.
+You will have to compile ffmpeg yourself from source.
+There are a lot of good tutorials on web how to install ffmpeg on Debian with libx264 support.

 = What pre-requirements do I need to install this plugin? =

-You must Install ffmpeg on your server and recompile PHP with ffmpeg-PHP.
+You must Install ffmpeg on your server.

 = What happen if I dont have ffmpeg in my server? =